-Pumpkin Dinner Rolls- A vibrant orange dough is made with pumpkin puree, flour, and brown sugar that is formed into miniature pumpkins using kitchen twine and baked.
-The dinner roll is completed with cashew nut stems for a festive addition to any fall meal.
+A vibrant dough made with pumpkin puree, flour, and sugar is formed into miniature pumpkins with kitchen twine.
+The baked dinner roll is topped with cashew nut stems for a festive celebration!

 Why You'll Love This Pumpkin Dinner Roll Recipe

 Eye Catching- The orange hue of these delicious dinner rolls and the faux stem made of cashew nuts make these beauties stand out in a crowd.

 Kid-Friendly- Dinner rolls are a great recipe to make with your kids.
 They'll love getting their hands dirty and helping you in the kitchen.

 Great for Parties- These delicious pumpkin dinner rolls are perfect for Halloween parties, Thanksgiving dinners, or other fall-themed events.

 Pumpkin dinner rolls are a delicious way to enjoy bread and pumpkin flavor all in one!
 The dough for these mini pumpkins is made with pumpkin puree, flour, sugar, and milk.
 Once the dough is made, it's formed into individual balls with kitchen twine wrapped around it to create the pumpkin shape.
 The finished golden brown dinner rolls are topped with cashew nut stems for a festive look.
 These dinner rolls have all the delicious pumpkin flavor and are a great addition to any fall get-together!